Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/1-InputData.md

 You will need 2 separate vegetation rasters:
 - Existing vegetation raster
-- Historic (i.e., potential) vegetation raster
+- Historic vegetation raster

 We typically use  [Landfire](http://www.landfire.gov/) for the vegetation raster inputs.
 If using Landfire, download:
 - 'us_140evt' (existing vegetation type)
-- 'us_140bps' (potential/historic vegetation type)
+- 'us_140bps' (historic vegetation type)

 Note: If 'us_140' is not yet available for your study area you can use 'us_130'.

-Note: The potential vegetation layer (biophysical settings, bps) represents the vegetation that may have been dominant on the landscape prior to Euro-American settlement and is based on both the current biophysical environment and an approximation of the historical disturbance regime.
+Note: The historic vegetation layer (biophysical settings, bps) represents the vegetation that may have been dominant on the landscape prior to Euro-American settlement and is based on both the current biophysical environment and an approximation of the historical disturbance regime.

 ![landfire]({{ site.baseurl }}/assets/images/landfire.PNG)